Bureau of Interpreters: History

 In a country surrounded by linguistically distinct neighbours, Korean diplomacy has always relied on interpreters.

 They were a vital part of the national foreign policies of sadae 'serving the great' (i.e. China) and gyorin 'neighbourly relations'.

 King Chungnyeol of Goryeo established the T'ongmun'gwan (通文館 'Office of Interpretation') in 1276 to train interpreters in Chinese and (possibly) Mongolian.

-In 1393, the second year of the Joseon dynasty, the Bureau of Interpreters was established as part of the Ministry of Rites.
+In 1393, the second year of the Joseon period, the Bureau of Interpreters was established as part of the Ministry of Rites.

 Regulations stipulated that its director would be an official of the principal third rank.

 The bureau operated until 1894, when it was abolished as part of the Gabo Reforms.

 The bureau was based in buildings to the west of the Six Ministries in the central district of the capital, Hanyang (modern Seoul).

 The site is marked by a plaque on Saemunan-ro 5-gil behind the Sejong Center for the Performing Arts.